The factory doesn't need

 Chip vendor pre-provisioning

-Trade: factory simplicity for portfolio rigidity and lifecycle gaps
+Trade: factory simplicity for lifecycle rigidity

 Cloud decides.
 Edge enforces.